AllQuietApp/MongoQueueing/README.md

 builder.Services.AddSingleton<IMongoDatabase>(mongoClient.GetDatabase("MyDatabaseName"));

 // Option 2
-// Register an IMongoQueuingDatabaseContext instance if you specifally need to control through DI which database should be used var mongoClient = new MongoClient("mongodb://localhost:27017");
+// Register an IMongoQueuingDatabaseContext instance if you specifically need to control through DI which database should be used var mongoClient = new MongoClient("mongodb://localhost:27017");
 builder.Services.AddSingleton<IMongoQueuingDatabaseContext>(new MongoQueuingDatabaseContext(mongoClient.GetDatabase("MyDatabaseName")));
 ```